ikenox/comment-api-on-gae/README.md

 ## About this project

 This project provides commenting API service.
-For example, this API can be used to put a commenting form into your blog site.
+For example, this API can be called from a commenting form which is put into your blog site.
 By using this API you can post a comment, delete a comment and get the list of comments.

 This project is built in order to learn about followings.